 A final touch that we really like is the D-ring at the 8-ft handle – this is super handy if you want to attach extra bits of gear, such as poop bags or even your keys.

-As this leash is only available in one length, it isn’t the best for those of you that like a long floppy lead that lets your furry friend roam around at a great distance.
-However, for small or medium dogs that you want to keep nice and close, this is one of the best leashes out there.
+As this dog leash is only available in one length, it isn’t the best for those of you that like a long floppy lead that lets your furry friend roam around at a great distance.
+However, for small or medium dogs that you want to keep nice and close, this is one of the best dog leashes for hiking out there.

 The Fida Retractable Leash has to be the most versatile leash on our entire list.